pickles27/liftPlan---mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  LiftPlan

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  For weight-lifters who want the perfect form every time and to take the guesswork out of their workouts.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  This product supplies a sample 5-day workout plan.
+Each workout listed includes a description and video for each listed exercise, so you can be sure you have correct form to prevent injuries and to get best results.

 ## Problem ##
   > Describe the problem your product solves.
+  Many people avoid the gym because they feel anxiety about looking silly because they are doing exercises wrong.
+I know when I have anxiety, it makes it harder to think about what I should actually be doing (finding my next exercise and figuring out how to do it correctly).
+This app takes the guess work out of the gym.
+All you need to do is choose the day of the week, and the app figures everything else out for you!

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  With LiftPlan, you'll never feel lost in the gym again.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "Less thinking, more lifting"
+    -Sarah Pickles

 ## How to Get Started ##
   > Describe how easy it is to get started.